Forgiven at the Cross

 Believe the record that God gave of His Son.
 Trust that Christ died for your sins, was buried, and rose again.You were already forgiven, but the moment you believe — you are, also, made righteous and reconciled to God forever.

-“In whom we have redemption through His blood, the forgiveness of sins, according to the riches of His grace.”— Ephesians 1:7
+“In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace”— Ephesians 1:7

-"...but now once ... hath he appeared to put away sin by the sacrifice
+"...but now, once ...
+He has appeared to put away sin by the sacrifice

-their trespasses unto them... and hath committed unto us the word of
+their trespasses to them...and has committed to us the word of

 reconciliation."

-"For I delivered unto you first of all that which I also received, how
+"For I delivered to you first of all that which I also received: that

-that Christ died for our sins according to the scriptures; And that he
+Christ died for our sins according to the Scriptures, and that He was

-was buried, and that he rose again the third day according to the
+buried, and that He rose again the third day according to the

-"For by grace are ye saved through faith; and that not of yourselves: it
+"For by grace you have been saved through faith, and that not of